influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   ## Multiple urls can be specified as part of the same cluster,
   ## this means that only ONE of the urls will be written to each interval.
   urls = [ "http://node1.es.example.com:9200" ] # required.
+  ## Elasticsearch client timeout, defaults to "5s" if not set.
+  timeout = "5s"
   ## Set to true to ask Elasticsearch a list of all cluster nodes,
   ## thus it is not necessary to list all nodes in the urls config option
   enable_sniffer = true
-  ## Set the interval to check if the nodes are available, in seconds.
+  ## Set the interval to check if the Elasticsearch nodes are available
-  ## Setting to 0 will disable the health check (not recommended in production)
+  ## Setting to "0s" will disable the health check (not recommended in production)
-  health_check_interval = 10
+  health_check_interval = "10s"
   ## HTTP basic authentication details (eg. when using Shield)
   # username = "telegraf"
   # password = "mypassword"

-  # Index Config
+  ## Index Config
   ## The target index for metrics (Elasticsearch will create if it not exists).
   ## You can use the date specifiers below to create indexes per time frame.
   ## The metric timestamp will be used to decide the destination index name